7c7engineering/multiflasher-pro/README.md

 * USB-C

 # Target power
+* Separate Wire-to-Board connector for power
+  * polarity protected
+  * polarity clearly indicated
 * USB-PD sink (5V, 9V, 12V, 15V, 20V)
+  * 5V is always available
+  * 9V, 12V, 15V, 20V are only available when the host PC supports it
+  * rotary switch to select the voltage
+  * status LEDs to indicate what is the current voltage
 * allows to power the target ON/OFF using a switch
 * has status LEDs to indicate what is the current power supply voltage
 * back feeding protection (to avoid damage to the USB port of the host PC)